• COVID-19

 ACWA Redesignated Program Executive Office

 ACWA is redesignated Program Executive Office, Assembled Chemical Weapons Alternatives, or PEO ACWA, and administratively reassigned to the U.S. Army Acquisition Support Center.
 This transition is directed to increase the program’s visibility and obtain necessary support and resources.
 As mandated by law, the program’s direct reporting connection to the Department of Defense remains unchanged.
-Conrad F. Whyne assumes ACWA leadership as Program Executive Officer.
+Mr. Conrad F. Whyne assumes ACWA leadership as Program Executive Officer.

 ACWA logo